 What we liked

-- Foam comfort without the deepest sink
+- Foam contouring without a deep sink

 - Good balance of cooling and motion control